 Musk sends fresh letter to scrap Twitter deal after whistleblower claims

-Aug 30 (Reuters) - Elon Musk has sent an additional letter of deal termination to Twitter Inc TWTR.N after the world's richest person subpoenaed a whistleblower seeking documents on how the social media company measures spam accounts.
+Aug 30 (Reuters) - Elon Musk has sent an additional letter of deal termination to Twitter Inc TWTR.N to include a recent whistleblower complaint from former security head of the social media firm as another reason to scrap the $44 billion deal.

+Last week, Peiter Zatko, a famed hacker known as "Mudge", said in his complaint that Twitter prioritized user growth over reducing spam and falsely claimed it had a solid security plan.

+If the allegation are true, then Twitter has breached some of the provisions of the merger agreement, Musk and his legal team said in a letter dated Aug.
+29.

 Twitter shares were down 2.5% at $39.02 before the bell.